Writing Tests for Devices#

 ]

-This time we use get_mock_put to get a unittest.mock.Mock that will be called every time stop_.trigger() is called.
-We check it hasn’t been called, then call our method, then check it has been called with None (what a SignalX sends to tell the backend to put the value needed to trigger).
-We also show that we can call get_mock on the parent to see all of the mock calls that have been made on all it’s children, useful to check ordering.
+This time we use get_mock_execute to get an unittest.mock.AsyncMock that will be called every time stop_.trigger() is called.
+We check it hasn’t been called, then call our method, then check it has been called with no arguments.
+We also show that we can call get_mock on the parent to see all of the mock calls that have been made on all its children, useful to check ordering.

 Checking for watcher updates#